publiccodenet/about/organization/financial-model.md

 The Foundation for Public Code is a member-owned association.
 Its mission is to enable public-purpose software and policy that is open and collaborative.

-This means we are primarily member-funded, with additional support from government subsidies and philanthropic donations.
+This means we are primarily member-funded, with additional support from grants, subsidies and philanthropic donations.

 Our funding is used for codebase stewardship and to support the public code ecosystem.